Frequently Asked Questions

 Where is the Logistics Hall of Fame?

 The Logistics Hall of Fame is a virtual pantheon that can be accessed on the Internet at www.logisticshalloffame.net.
 There is no actual building.

 The logistics pantheon was initiated by Anita Würmser, Editor-in-Chief of the logistics magazines "LOGISTIK Heute", "VerkehrsRundschau" and "LOGISTIK inside" for many years, and founded on September 18, 2003.

 If a juror or a member of the Council has been nominated, he or she automatically pauses for this election periode.

 Who is behind the Logistics Hall of Fame?

 The Logistics Hall of Fame is neutral, independent and non-profit oriented.
 Important sector associations and media work in the jury, the nomination committee or support the Hall of Fame.
 In order to secure its business activities, it is supported by numerous companies and institutions.
 The logistics pantheon was initiated by Anita Würmser.
 She now is the Executive Chairperson and Head of the Oganisation.
-The patron of the Hall of Fame is the German Federal Minister of Transport and Digital Infrastructure (BMVI).
+The patron of the Hall of Fame is the German Federal Minister of Digital and Transport (BMDV).